The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: Categories of normed metric modules

 \section{Categories of normed metric modules}

+We now construct ``dual spaces'' to abelian normed metric groups, in order to prove Proposition~\ref{Psame-dual} (see the discussion after Theorem~\ref{Tdm}).
+This construction is similar -- with minor adjustments -- for abelian normed metric semigroups and their refinements: (i)~semigroups, (ii)~monoids, (iii)~groups, (iv)~torsion-free divisible groups, (v)~real vector spaces, and (vi)~Banach spaces.
+To study all of these constructions systematically, we use the language of category theory.
+(For basics of categories and functors, see \cite{Lang}.)
+We will show in Proposition \ref{Pdual} below that ``dual space constructions'' are covariant endofunctors -- more generally, so are spaces of linear Lipschitz operators.

-Recall that the proof of Theorem~\ref{Tnormed} showed that every normed abelian semigroup (respectively, group) embeds into a smallest normed abelian group (respectively, Banach space).
-We can make these statements precise using the language of category theory.
-Such results may not be surprising to the algebraist once formulated, and in any case they diverge from the main probabilistic focus of the paper; thus they are deferred to this appendix.
-Briefly, we will show the above constructions are instances of ``universal objects'', and provide examples of pairs of adjoint ``induction-restriction functors''.
+Using categories has additional advantages.
+Recall that the proof of Theorem~\ref{Tnormed} showed that every abelian normed semigroup (respectively, group) embeds into a smallest abelian normed group (respectively, Banach space).
+We now make these statements precise using category theory.
+Briefly, we will show in a unified way that the above constructions are instances of ``universal objects'', and provide examples of pairs of adjoint ``induction-restriction functors''.

-To explore the aforementioned constructions in full detail, we first propose a unifying framework in which to study normed abelian metric semigroups, monoids, and groups, as well as Banach spaces, simultaneously: normed metric modules.
+To proceed, we first propose a unifying framework in which to simultaneously study abelian normed metric semigroups of types (i)--(vi) above: normed metric modules.
+In the sequel, $\N = \Z_{>0}$.

-\begin{definition} Suppose a subset $S \subset \R$ is closed under addition and multiplication. \begin{enumerate} \item An \textit{$S$-module} is defined to be an abelian semigroup $(G,+)$ together with an action map $\cdot : S \times G \to G$, satisfying the following properties for $s,s' \in S$ and $g,g' \in G$:\footnote{Note that if $0 \in S$ then $G$ is necessarily a monoid.}
+\begin{definition} Suppose a subset $S \subseteq \R$ is closed under addition and multiplication. \begin{enumerate} \item An \textit{$S$-module} is defined to be an abelian semigroup $(G,+)$ together with an action map $\cdot : S \times G \to G$, satisfying the following properties for $s,s' \in S$ and $g,g' \in G$:\footnote{Note that if $0 \in S$ then $G$ is necessarily a monoid.}

-\item A \textit{metric $S$-module} is an $S$-module $(G,+)$ together with a translation-invariant metric $d_G$.
-We say $(G,+,d_G)$ is \textit{normed} if $d_G(s \cdot g, s \cdot g') = |s| d_G(g,g')$ for all $s \in S$ and $g,g' \in G$.
+\item A \textit{metric $S$-module} is an $S$-module $(G,+)$ together with a translation-invariant metric $d$.
+We say $(G,+,d)$ is \textit{normed} if $d(s \cdot g, s \cdot g') = |s| d(g,g')$ for all $s \in S$ and $g,g' \in G$.